MicrosoftDocs/visualstudio-docs/docs/ide/class-designer/keyboard-and-mouse-shortcuts-in-the-class-diagram-and-class-details-window.md

 |CTRL + Mouse Wheel|Class diagram|Zoom.|
 |CTRL + Shift + click|Class diagram|Zoom.|

-##  <a name="MouseClassDetails"></a> Using the Mouse in the Class Details Window
+## Using the Mouse in the Class Details Window
 Using a mouse, you can change the appearance of the Class Details window and the data it displays, in the following ways:

 -   Clicking any editable cell lets you edit the contents of that cell.
 Your changes are reflected in all places that data is stored or displayed, including in the Properties window and in source code.